nicklockwood/FastCoding/README.md

     FCTypeMutableOrderedSet     an NSMutableOrderedSet instance
     FCTypeMutableData           an NSMutableData instance
-    FCTypeClassDefinition       a class definition (this is a private, internal object type used for object encoding) FCTypeObject                an arbitrary object, encoded using thr FastCoding protocol FCTypeNil                   a nil value (not the same as NSNull), used for nil object properties FCTypeURL                   an NSURL value
+    FCTypeClassDefinition       a class definition (this is a private, internal object type used for object encoding) FCTypeObject                an arbitrary object, encoded using the FastCoding protocol FCTypeNil                   a nil value (not the same as NSNull), used for nil object properties FCTypeURL                   an NSURL value
     FCTypePoint                 an NSPoint/CGPoint value